jupyter-book/jupyter-book/docs/guide/02_create.md

 This behavior is controlled by the `page_titles` setting in `_config.yml` (see [the titles feature page](../old_docs/features/titles) for more details).
 Each chapter can have
-several sections (defined in `sections:`) and each section can have several sub-sections (which would be define with a deeper level of `sections:`).
+several sections (defined in `pages:`) and each section can have several sub-sections (which would be define with a deeper level of `pages:`).
 In addition, you can use a few extra YAML values to control the behavior of Jupyter-Book (for example, `not_numbered: true` will prevent Jupyter Book from numbering the pages in that chapter).